What's New in GP Communicator and Mail Gateway?

 - The Encryption Service previously in the bottom pane of Mail Gateway has been removed.

 - The National Prevalence Day Report is now incorporated into the QOF Report of 31st March and NPD data taken from there.
-No separate NPD report will be run on 14th March.
+No separate NPD report is run on 14th March.

 - GPC Scheduler (Scotland) - GPC Scheduler is used to schedule the timings for the extracts for SCI DC (Diabetic Care), ECS (Emergency Care Scheme) and PTI (Practice Team Information).
 See Scheduler under Configure Task Scheduler.

 - Change in messaging infrastructure in Scotland to replace SMTP for GP Messages, and introducing SOAP Interface (and SCI Stores (see SCI Stores ) for XML pathology messages).
-Conversion to SOAP will be undertaken by Vision practice by practice.
-Tools - Communications will display SOAP instead of DTS.
-Addresses will no longer show the DTS name and address.
+Conversion to SOAP is managed practice by practice.
+Tools - Communications display SOAP instead of DTS.
+Addresses no longer show the DTS name and address.

 - Warning given about closing Mail Gateway when a QOF or NPD Report is due